 Uncertainty around the future relationship between the EU and UK following Brexit could lead to restrictions and new regulations regarding cross-border motor travel, including new rules regarding proof of insurance.

-If the UK leaves the EU on 29 March without an agreement in place, motorists will be required to carry a physical Green Card for international travel within the European Economic Area (EEA).
-Green Cards are international certificates of insurance issued by insurance providers in the UK, guaranteeing that the motorist has the necessary minimum motor insurance cover for driving in the country being travelled to.
+If the UK leaves the EU without an agreement in place, motorists will be required to carry a physical Green Card for international travel between the UK and the European Economic Area (EEA).
+Green Cards are international certificates of insurance issued by insurance providers, guaranteeing that the motorist has the necessary minimum motor insurance cover for driving in the country being travelled to.